D.C. reports improvements in equitable access to coronavirus vaccine

 The county’s head of emergency management, Earl Stoddard, emphasized that the system is meant to serve as a “safety net for people who can’t get opportunities elsewhere.”
 He noted that various hospital systems in the county, including Adventist Health Care and Holy Cross, have started to offer vaccine appointments to the elderly.

-D.C. and Maryland added 2,457 new coronavirus cases and 48 deaths on Thursday, while numbers in Virginia weren’t immediately available.
-Maryland added 2,190 cases and 41 deaths, and D.C. added 267 cases and seven deaths.
+The greater Washington region added 7,578 new coronavirus infections and 128 fatalities on Thursday.
+Virginia added 5,121 cases and 80 deaths, Maryland added 2,190 cases and 41 deaths, and D.C. added 267 cases and seven deaths.

 Infections rates have trended downward across the region for more than two weeks.
-The seven-day rolling average of new cases across D.C., Maryland and Virginia stood Thursday near 6,500 — down from a peak of 8,698 on Jan.
-12. The number of deaths attributed to the virus has continued to hover at elevated levels.
+The seven-day rolling average of new cases across D.C., Maryland and Virginia stood Thursday at 7,117 — down from a peak of 8,698 on Jan.
+12. The number of deaths attributed to the virus has continued to hover at elevated levels, averaging about 100 each day.

-The District has administered 51,421 of the 68,750 vaccine doses it has received, as of Saturday.
-Virginia has administered 641,873 doses of the coronavirus vaccine, and Maryland has administered 449,916 doses, as of Thursday.
+As of Thursday, Virginia has administered 641,873 doses of the coronavirus vaccine and Maryland has administered 449,916 doses.
+The District has administered 51,421 of the 68,750 vaccine doses it had received as of Saturday.